Rendaw/continuations/readme.md

 1. Before every suspendable call, the coroutine state (local variables, stack variables) are saved to a thread-local `Stack` object.
 2. `Coroutine.yield()` records the position (instruction index) then raises `SuspendException`.
 The stack unwinds normally back to the method that called `coroutine.run`, where normal flow continues.
 The stack before yielding is still stored in the coroutine's `Stack`.
 3. Instrumentation adds a jump table to each suspendable call to each suspendable method.
 4. Resuming the coroutine calls the root function again.
-Each function restores the latest state from the `Stack` and jumps back to where it was.
-If a method call was suspended, the method is re-entered and it repeates the stack restore and jump.
-The final method's jump table moves the instruction pointer to directly after the `yield` call.
+Each function restores the latest state from the `Stack` and jumps to the point it suspended.
+If a method call was suspended, the method is re-entered and the process repeats.
+The final method jumps to directly after the `yield` call.

 # History